hashicorp/design-system/website/docs/components/form/super-select/partials/code/how-to-use.md

 #### SuperSelect::Multiple

+!!!
+Info

-Note: By default all the option content will display in the selected item “tags” which display in the trigger.
+By default, all the option content will display in the selected item “tags” which display in the trigger.
 To simplify the content in these tags, use `@selectedItemComponent` to specify a custom component.

+!!!

 **Custom “tag” component example:**